achambaz/tlride/_book/abcd.md

 Fluctuations  of   $P$  do  not   necessarily  take   the  same  form   as  in
 \@ref(eq:fluct).
-No matter how the fluctuation is built, for our purposes the most important feature of the fluctuation is its local shape in a neighborhood of $P$.
+No matter how the fluctuation is built, for our purposes the most important feature of the fluctuation is its direction.

 ### Smoothness and gradients